algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 | 9 | CreatorAddress | []byte | Address of the creator of the current application.
 Fails if no such application is executing.
 LogicSigVersion >= 3. |

-## gtxn t field
+## gtxn t f

 - Opcode: 0x33 {uint8 transaction group index} {uint8 transaction field index}
 - Pops: _None_
 - Pushes: any
-- push field to the stack from transaction index T in the current group
+- push field F of the Tth transaction in the current group

 for notes on transaction fields available, see `txn`.
 If this transaction is _i_ in the group, `gtxn i field` is equivalent to `txn field`.